 With multiple shops throughout the city, El Califa is a solid choice for high quality meats.
 Try the costras – it’s what they’re well-known for.

 32Taquería Los Parados

 The tacos here are amazing and a bit different.
-Between the arrachera pastor (a take on pastor using hanger steak) and the poblano con queso (a veggie taco with fire roasted peppers) you really can’t go wrong.
+Between the arrachera pastor (a take on pastor using hanger steak) and the poblano con queso (a veggie taco with fire roasted peppers and cheese) you really can’t go wrong.

 Taquería Selene makes some of the best al pastor in the city.
 Bold statement, I know.
 It’s really that good though.
 The pastor tacos and the torta de pastor are both awesome.

 1Bizarro CaféIt’s called Bizarro for a reason, I suppose.
 There’s something about the eclectic nature of this place I find endearing.
 If you like divey spots, stop in for a beer or mezcal.
 If you don’t, this probably isn’t the spot for you.